BioGRID/BioGRID-Annotation/README.md

 #### Process PROTEIN MAPPING

 + Run: **python EG_parseGene2Uniprot.py** - This will load the mapping data from the Gene2Uniprot Collab file, into a protein mapping table.

+### Quick Lookup Table Generation
+Once the annotation database is completed via the steps list above, we generate several quick lookup tables that facilitate rapid searching without requiring large joins or complicated SQL queries.
+These tables may take some time to complete, so be prepared for a lengthy process depending on your resources available.

++ Create a database containing a empty set of the quick_annotation tables.
+A reference SQL file can be found in the SQL folder.

++ Go to config/config.json and be sure to set the "DB_QUICK" entry to point to this new database.

+#### Build Quick Gene Annotation

++ Run: **python QUICK_buildQuickOrganisms.py** - This will create the quick organism lookup table.

++ Run: **python QUICK_buildQuickAnnotation.py** - This will generate a quick lookup table of gene annotation.
+The table containing this data is simply named _quick_annotation_ due to legacy purposes.